jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 Many newcomers begin by filing pull requests that add to the hundreds already awaiting valuable review.
-In many cases, it may be better to begin by reviewing the existing pull requests and starting to understand what kind of pull requests and review are most helpful, while slowly gaining... the big picture.
+In many cases, it may be better to begin by reviewing the existing pull requests and starting to understand what kind of pull requests and review are most helpful, while slowly gaining the big picture.

 THE BIG PICTURE

-The big picture is much more important than nits, spelling, or code style.
+The big picture is more important than nits, spelling, or code style.

 Steps to improve understanding of the big picture: